 Michael Chu is the Co-Founder and Managing Director of The IGNIA Fund, first joining the company in 2007.
 IGNIA invests in world-class tech entrepreneurs who are solving problems faced by the emerging middle class in Latin America.

 Previously, Chu was the President and CEO at Accion and before that a Executive and LP at KKR.
 Chu earned an MBA from Harvard Business School and an undergraduate degree in Political Science and Government from Dartmouth College.

 Monica Holboke is the CEO and Co-Founder of CryptoNumerics.
 CryptoNumerics enables the creation of privacy protected datasets with quantifiable privacy risk allowing the ability to conduct data science.
 Holboke has over 23 years in the software industry.
 She began her career in 1998.

 Before joining CryptoNumerics, Holboke was an independent contractor at Oceanic Consulting Corporation and before that a Coastal Engineer at Ben C. Gerwick.
 Earlier in her career she worked with Daat Research Corp. as an independent contractor.
 Holboke graduated from Dartmouth College with a PhD in Engineering and from California Institute of Technology with a MS in Civil Engineering and an undergraduate degree in Engineering and Applied Science.

 83. Byron Fuller

 Byron Fuller is the Managing Director of WeMaintain.
-WeMaintain is the only proptech offering an end-to-end solution for building operations in Paris, London & Singapore.
-Fuller has over 18 years in the engineering industry.
+WeMaintain is the only proptech offering an end-to-end solution for regulated building operations in Paris, London & Singapore.
+Fuller has over 19 years in technology industries, across computer-integrated manufacturing, carbon farming automation, and real-estate proptech.
 He began his career in 2003.

 85. Alan Trefler